Theme Park (video game): Accolades

 In 1997, Theme Park appeared jointly with Theme Hospital at No. 61 on PC Gamers list of top 100 games.
-In 2004, Theme Park was inducted into GameSpot's list of the greatest games of all time.
+In 2004, Theme Park was inducted into GameSpots list of the greatest games of all time.
 In 1995, Total! ranked the game 36th on their Top 100 SNES Games.
 In 1996, GamesMaster rated the Sega Saturn version 6th in its "The GamesMaster Saturn Top 10."

 Re-releases

 Shin Theme Park.
 The visuals are redone to appeal to a Japanese audience.

 A Japanese remake of Theme Park, titled Shin Theme Park (新テーマパーク, Shin Tēma Pāku) was released on 11 April 1997 by Electronic Arts Victor for the Sony PlayStation and Sega Saturn.
 This version is different from other releases in Japan; the game's style and visuals are changed.
 The game was remade for the Nintendo DS by EA Japan.
 It was released in Japan on 15 March 2007 with releases in the US and Europe on 20 and 23 March, respectively.
-New features of the game are the user interface, which was designed to fit the stylus functionality of the DS platform, and bonus rides/shops exclusive to certain properties, such as a tea room themed on an AEC Routemaster bus for England, Japanese dojo-style bouncy castle for Japan, a Coliseum-themed pizza parlour for Italy, a La Sagrada Familia-themed paella restaurant for Spain etc. The remake is based on the DOS version.
+New features of the game are the user interface, which was designed to fit the stylus functionality of the DS platform, and bonus rides/shops exclusive to certain properties, such as a tea room themed on an AEC Routemaster bus for England, Japanese dojo-style bouncy castle for Japan, a Coliseum-themed pizza parlour for Italy, a La Sagrada Familia-themed paella restaurant for Spain etc. The remake is based on the MS-DOS version.
 The game differs from the original in that the game provides four different advisers.
 Theme Park was remade for iOS in 2011.
 Items can only be placed on designated places, and the game relies on premium items.
 Rides can cost up to $60 (£46) in real money, and for this reason the game was not well received.